Brazils Economy Grows 0.6% In Third Quarter - UrduPoint

 Brazil's Economy Grows 0.6% In Third Quarter

-Brazil's economy -- Latin America's largest -- grew by a better-than-expected 0.6 percent in the third quarter compared to the same period last year, the country's statistics agency reported Tuesday
+Brazil's economy -- Latin America's largest -- grew by a better-than-expected 0.6 percent in the third quarter compared to the previous three month period, the country's statistics agency reported Tuesday

 After stalling in the first quarter, the economy has now had two consecutive quarters of growth, with the latest result an improvement over the revised 0.5 percent growth posted in the second quarter.